Ragnarson/ragnarson-blog/source/posts/2017-01-23-building-a-set-of-tools-for-managing-a-hosting-platform.html.markdown

 The Admin Panel helps us to solve things that are specific to our use case.
 For example in the past, we had an incident when Amazon Web Service restarted one of our instance due to the maintenance event.
 We were not aware about this, because an email has been sent to a person from management team and not to the people that took care about the servers.
 We decided to add a monitoring that will send us an alert when an instance have a maintenance event added.
 This way we can take an action immediately.

 Another thing is with Deis and the way it manages SSL certificates.
-When one administrator creates a certificate, it is not possible to read it by someone else using the command line interface.
+When one administrator creates a certificate, no one else can read it using the command line interface.
 This is a problem for us, because we need to be able to manage it even if someone will take a few days off.
 We have solved the problem by moving certificates under a single user that is used by the Admin Panel.
 This way we have a view with all certificates and their expiry date.

 # Monitoring